Can You Get Cash Back With a Credit Card?

 • Take out a personal loan.
 If you have decent credit, you may qualify for a lower interest rate on a personal loan.

 • Borrow from family or friends.
-It can be awkward and uncomfortable, but a loan from a loved one can save you in interest charges.
+While borrowing from a loved one can be awkward, it can also save you in interest charges.
 Be sure you stick with your payment agreement to avoid damaging your relationship.

 • Sell some assets.
 If you have valuable jewelry, electronics or artwork, you may be able to come up with enough cash to avoid borrowing money.